 One of the main problems with asbestos compensation claims is that the symptoms can take up to 20 or 30 years.
 Your doctor can easily diagnose asbestosis, and in many cases, traced it back to a previous working environment, but there is no cure.

-The medical condition asbestosis is literally centered around your lungs.
+The medical condition asbestosis is literally centred around your lungs.
 As a consequence, your GP should be able to listen to your chest for warning signs.
 Additional tests may include:-

 In reality, your GP will be able to diagnose asbestosis without additional tests, but they are often used to confirm initial concerns.

-Once the tiny fibers of asbestos are absorbed deep into your lungs, there is no cure.
+Once the tiny fibres of asbestos are absorbed deep into your lungs, there is no cure.
 The damage that has already occurred cannot be reversed, although there are treatments that can make life a little more comfortable.

 Once you have asbestosis or another asbestos-related disease, it is simply a case of making sure that you are as comfortable as possible.
 Unfortunately, in some cases, this can lead to other conditions such as pleural disease and mesothelioma, a type of cancer.
 So, it is safe to say that asbestosis and asbestos can be a killer in general.

 As asbestosis is a major problem for those who have been exposed to asbestos, there are some significant compensation payments available.
 It will obviously depend upon the severity of the symptoms, but the following table will give you an idea:-

 The above compensation payments are known as general damages, financial compensation for pain and suffering.
 However, if you have been diagnosed with an asbestos-related disease, then you would likely also be eligible for special damages.